AzureAD/microsoft-authentication-library-for-go/devSamples/README.md

 Alternatives:
 * 1 build and run "locally"
-  * In the examples folder
+  * In the devSamples folder
   * type 'go build'
-  * type 'examples.exe 1' to run the device code flow
+  * type 'devSamples.exe 1' to run the device code flow

 * 2 (Advanced) install and run from the gobin folder
   * See more: https://golang.org/cmd/go/#hdr-Compile_and_install_packages_and_dependencies
-  * In the examples folder
+  * In the devSamples folder
   * type 'go install'
   * locate your gobin folder e.g. type 'go env' to find your gobin folder location cd to your gobin folder
-  * type 'examples.exe 1' to run the device code flow
+  * type 'devSamples.exe 1' to run the device code flow

 ## On Mac

-To run one of the examples, run the command `go run src/examples/*.go <example-number>`.
-The example numbers are as follows:
+To run one of the devSamples, run the command `go run src/devSamples/*.go <devSamples-number>`.
+The devSamples numbers are as follows:

 * 1 - `device_code_flow_sample.go`
 * 2 - `authorization_code_sample.go`